 For that sake, unlike primary and elementary Montessori teachers, we do not prepare a ready-made environment for the students, but prepare for them means to prepare the environment by themselves.
 We call this preparation “orientation.”

 At the end of a school year, the students always do a substantial cleaning as the last organized activity before leaving for the summer.
 We do not make any changes in the physical space during the break, except maybe only having a professional cleaning of the carpets and upholstery.
 We keep the space as a time capsule, so that when the students return in late August for the orientation, they find as the school was on the last day of school.

 The first day of the orientation is dedicated to taking apart the arrangement of the old classroom.
 After getting together for a few ceremonial words of welcome.
+We also arrange the modular stage, click here to see.
 We literally move every piece of furniture from its previous location.
 We do not set up anything, just disarranging the existing order.
 We usually do it until lunchtime.

 There is a look of confusion on the students’ faces when they are done.
 This is the moment in which they realize that interior organization is human made not a natural given.
 They are also confronted by the impact of time on that organization.
 The layout of the furniture in school is nothing but an empty shell of a reality that existed last school year until it ended when Summer break started.